JPvRiel/docker-rsyslog/README.md

 - TLS settings can apply per input.
 - While there's no documented setting for optional TLS client authentication, it is possible to have two listeners on two different ports, one allowing anonymous clients, and a 2nd requiring client certificates

+## JSON formats

+As per the offical [CEE](http://cee.mitre.org/) site, CEE sponsership was halted and not that many systems adopted CEE.
+Rsyslog accepts JSON formatted messages is they are preceeded with an `@cee` cookie, but in testing, this doesn't appear to work well if the message also has RFC5424 structured data preceeding the cookie.

+As per issue [#2827](https://github.com/rsyslog/rsyslog/issues/2827), rsyslog didn't have a simple way to set or manage non-string based JSON types such as booleans, numbers or null, which adds to the complexity of 'hand-crafted' output templates.

 ## Legacy formats